j4jewel/python-logparser/README.md

         break
 ```
 We can create a module called logparser by saving the function in logparser.py
 Then later we can import it in our other scripts.
-I ahve also added the logparser.py in this repo.
+I have also added the logparser.py in this repo.
 Using that module will look like below.
 ```sh
 import logparser